 - One thing that you can do is work with your teen to level-down the text and level-up the logging (get a college-prep curriculum instead and add logged hours in meaningful learning activities to increase the rigor).

-- What about a club, co-op or class that is just now working for your teen?
+What about a club, co-op or class that is just not working for your teen?

 - In these cases, there will be an impact on others.
 This is challenging because you do not want to create bad feelings or extra work for others.
 However, there are times when stepping away is most important for everyone’s health.
 Sometimes, however, teens need to learn the fortitude and resilience of sticking with something they are not loving.
 The way to handle this?
 You and your teens pray and discuss.